VOTING BY ABSENTEE BALLOT

 Making application to receive an absentee ballot by mail

-The deadline for making application to receive an absentee ballot by mail is: 5 pm on the fifth day before the election, April 1, 2021.
+The deadline for making application to receive an absentee ballot by mail is: February 12, 2021

 Note: Special absentee voting application provisions apply to electors who are indefinitely confined to home or a care facility, in the military, hospitalized, or serving as a sequestered juror.
 If this applies to you, contact the municipal clerk regarding deadlines for requesting and submitting an absentee ballot.

 You may also request and vote an absentee ballot in the clerk’s office or other specified location during the days and hours specified for casting an absentee ballot in person.